 It took me many years, and many YouTube videos, to figure out how to curl long hair.
 So I’m super excited to share this loose curls hair tutorial with you today!

 If you want to know how to achieve beach waves too, this hairstyle tutorial will be easy to follow—promise!
-And be sure to scroll all the way to the bottom as there’s a great giveaway, too!

 More of a visual learner?
 Check out my IGTV video below: